lverweijen/piargus/README.md

 # PiArgus

-This package provides a python wrapper around [τ-ARGUS](https://research.cbs.nl/casc/tau.htm).
-This is a program that can be used to protect statistical tables.
+This package provides a python wrapper around [τ-ARGUS](https://research.cbs.nl/casc/tau.htm), a program that is commonly used to protect statistical tables.
-This package takes care of generating the required metadata and uses the TauArgus to protect its data.
+This package takes care of generating all the required metadata and runs the TauArgus program in the background to do the heavy work.

 ## Features

-- Generating tables from microdata (recommended)
+- Generate tables from microdata or tabledata.
-- Generating tables from tabledata (experimental)
-- Metadata
-- Hierarchies
+- Automatically generate metadata from inputdata or load an existing one using `Metadata.from_rda('data.rda')`.
-- Codelists
+- Codelists and hierarchies.

+Not all features have been extensively tested yet.
+[Feedback](https://github.com/lverweijen/piargus/issues) is welcome.
+For now generating tables from microdata (over tabledata) is recommended.

 ## Wishlist

-- Apriori files
+Other TauArgus features not yet supported but useful to someone.

 ## Example